GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-api.md

 To Date value is after Current Date value. | To Date cannot be after the current date.
 Please provide valid input.
 Content in Description link is not available. | Description Not Found.
-Status Value is invalid. | Valid status values are: Deleted, Published.
-UniqueAwardKey is invalid. | UniqueAwardKey must consist of alphanumeric characters only, with the underscore '_' being the only allowed special character.
+Status Value is invalid. | Valid status values are: Deleted, Published. primeAwardKey is invalid. | PrimeAwardKey must consist of alphanumeric characters only, with the underscore '_' being the only allowed special character.
 PIID value is invalid. | PIID value must be alphanumeric.
 ReferencedIDVPIID value is invalid. | Referenced IDV PIID value must be alphanumeric.
 AgencyID value is invalid. | Agency ID value must be a four-digit number.